 Alternative technologies and products are being developed to improve or replace the use of opioids for pain management, several of which are in clinical trials or are awaiting approval from the FDA.
-In addition, companies that sell generic opioid drugs represent substantial competition.
+In addition, the active ingredients in nearly all opioid drugs are available in generic form.
+Drug companies that sell generic opioid drugs represent substantial competition.
 Many of these organizations competing with us have substantially greater capital resources, larger research and development staffs and facilities, greater experience in drug development and in obtaining regulatory approvals and greater manufacturing and marketing capabilities than we do.
 These organizations also compete with us to attract qualified personnel and partners for acquisitions, joint ventures or other collaborations.